 What started with writing my Mom’s obituary (please see below) evolved into this memorial website.
-Her vibrant personality and the person she was called for more than one paragraph.
+Her vibrant personality and the woman she was, called for more.
 This website is a place where people can come when they miss her, to see photos, listen to music and share stories or memories.

 With Love & Sunshine,